Foggalong/visualisation-workshop/README.md

 The end of the presentation highlights some of the features that can make visualisations misleading or difficult to read.
 This leads into the break-out discussion activity for the second part of the session, a.
 Looking at a range of examples, learners will identify visualisations that they think are misleading or especially good ways to communicate data and discuss them as a group.

-## Level
+## SCQF Level

-The initial presentation about visualisation types starts at SCQF Level 4 (bar graphs, pie charts), gradients into SCQF Level 5 (histograms, scatter diagrams), before finishing by briefly touching on some SCQF Level 6-7 content (more complicated diagrams).
-Discussion around misleading graphs is pitched at SCQF Level 5, though learners more comfortable with the Level 6-7 visualisations will have more complicated features they can discuss too.
+Working by the [SCQF](https://scqf.org.uk/), the initial presentation about visualisation types starts at Level 4 (bar graphs, pie charts), gradients into Level 5 (histograms, scatter diagrams), before finishing by briefly touching on some Level 6-7 content (more complicated diagrams).
+Discussion around misleading graphs is pitched at Level 5, though learners more comfortable with the Level 6-7 visualisations will have more complicated features they can discuss too.

 ## License

 These materials are released into the public domain under the Creative Commons Zero (CC0) license.
-The exception to this are the original example images for the discussion activity, which remain the copyright of their original authors.
+Excluded from this are the original example images for the discussion activity, which remain the copyright of their original authors.
 For more information on exceptions to use copyrighted work for educational purposes consult the [UK government guidance](https://www.gov.uk/guidance/exceptions-to-copyright#teaching).